HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 The best and simplest way to provide sufficient humidity to keep your plant looking healthy is to use a drip tray and make sure there is water resting in it at least a few times a week.
 Some of the water will be used by the plant but also some will evaporate creating a small humid micro climate.

 You should never feed a Venus Flytrap with houseplant fertiliser.
-It's not only unnecessary but potentially deadly.
+It's not only unnecessary but potentially highly damaging to the plant.
 Being carnivorous they gather all the nutrients they need from the flies and other small insects they trap and digest.

 You must never use nutrient rich soil for your Venus Flytrap